 Cruel World (2005)

-starring: Edward Furlong, Daniel Franzese, Andrew Keegan
+Starring: Edward Furlong, Daniel Franzese, Andrew Keegan

 Some time ago, Reality TV gets a fairly disturbing twist in the horror genre after the success of dead teenager flicks around the 90s and a bit in the early 2000s with a Canada released title known as My Little Eye.
-The film pits a group of teenagers participating in what they believe to be a reality TV show where the only rule is to stay in the house to win some cold hard cash.
+The film pits a group of teenagers participating in what they believe to be a Reality TV show where the only rule is to stay in the house to win some cold hard cash.
 Unknown to them, the show was just a ruse to have them ripe for a bloody picking as one by one, they all fall victim to some fairly gruesome murders.

-While the premise does sounds promising, some of the execution could used a lot of work; for starters, the entire concept of the reality show Furlong's character is running isn't all that exciting.
-It's simply one strange game to the next, with very little of the cast noticing how strange they are or notice the fact there's no visible crew.
+While the premise does sounds promising, some of the execution could use a lot of work; for starters, the entire concept of the Reality show Furlong's character is running isn't all that exciting.
+It's simply one strange game to the next, with very little of the cast noticing how odd they are or notice the fact there's no visible crew.
 (Save Phillip's mentally challenged brother) It actually took them long enough to finally realize how dire their predicament is and most (if not all) of those who noticed it sooner are already dead, leaving us with some of the dumbest victims in the face of Reality TV and/or teen slashers.

 With that being the point, the entire film runs a steady routine of challenge-lose-kill-talk and it wears out any sense of dread or tension, bringing out instead the hammiest villain acting you can have in cheap celluloid.
 In fact, Furlong may have gained the physique of a believable loser who's out for blood via a strong will to manipulate anyone to kill each other, but that ain't enough to make a character seriously menacing if all he does is sit behind a computer gorging junkfood and emptying beer cans.
-He's twisted but too clumsy and inexperienced to do enough fieldwork to even qualify him as a slasher killer (at least before his teen victims came in that is) but thankfully we got his brother doing the sidelines for him in the hack-and-slash department, that is if the big guy can set aside some personal (and childish) issues.
+He's twisted but too clumsy and inexperienced to do enough fieldwork to even qualify him as a slasher killer (at least after his teen victims came in that is) but thankfully we got his brother doing the sidelines for him in the hack-and-slash department, that is if the big guy can set aside some personal (and childish) issues.